emma-underscores/Femperial-Enhancement-Suite/README.md

+This is a fork of the reddit enhancement suite designed to work on thefempire.org, for now primarily concerned with getting it to work on Firefox.
+There is already [a version that works for chrome](http://www.thefempire.org/r/meta/comments/271/femperial_enhancement_suite_now_works_again/)

+The rest of this readme is just stuff from the RES readme that I haven't bothered updating yet.

+---

 EXISTING RES CONTRIBUTORS: Please read the "afterwords..." part of [this comment](https://github.com/honestbleeps/Reddit-Enhancement-Suite/pull/451#issuecomment-23672706) and perform the necessary steps to get your repo back to normal.

 For general documentation, see the RES Wiki (http://redditenhancementsuite.com:8080/wiki/), at least until the new documentation is finished.